 c.
 An increase in military spending.

 d.
-An increase in college tuition.
+A natural disaster.

 Answer:

 (a) In general, a nation’s production possibilities curve will shift due to a change in resources, a change in the quality of resources, or a change in technology.
 New solar technology is an example of an advancement in technology which causes an increase in a country’s production possibilities.
 Better technology allows a country to have a greater capacity in the long run leading to more output.